kiwiPhrases/SCcycling_code/README.md

 # Introduction

-This repository contains a database of USC Cycling Club inventory and a program called `assets.py` to operate it.
-Easiest way to run the program is to open up your shell, go to the directory where the repo was cloned, and type
+This repository contains an SQlite ddatabase of USC Cycling Club's inventory and a program called `assets.py` to operate it.
+Since the app is command-line based, the easiest way to run the program is to open up your shell, go to the directory where the repo was cloned, and type

 `python assets.py`